davidkhala/OBP-CS-utils/README.md

 - channel menu -> `Join Peers to Channel` cannot perform joining `Remote Peer` in tab `Nodes` to channel
 - npm_bcs_client script will not break usual grpc connection, it is compatible
 - `./npm_bcs_client.sh: 56: declare: not found` indicate `declare` is undefined in `#!/bin/sh`, but in `#!/bin/bash`
-- You can't do an chaincode Invoke if you are a read-only org.
+- You can't do a chaincode Invoke if you are a read-only org.

 ## Reference
 - npm_bcs_client scripts can be accessed from